Cell cycle: Phases

 The eukaryotic cell cycle consists of four distinct phases: G1 phase, S phase (synthesis), G2 phase (collectively known as interphase) and M phase (mitosis and cytokinesis).
-M phase is itself composed of two tightly coupled processes: mitosis, in which the cell's nucleus divides, and cytokinesis, in which the cell's cytoplasm divides forming two daughter cells.
+M phase is itself composed of two tightly coupled processes: mitosis, in which the cell's nucleus divides, and cytokinesis, in which the cell's cytoplasm and cell membrane divides forming two daughter cells.
 Activation of each phase is dependent on the proper progression and completion of the previous one.
-Cells that have temporarily or reversibly stopped dividing are said to have entered a state of quiescence called G0 phase.
+Cells that have temporarily or reversibly stopped dividing are said to have entered a state of quiescence known as G0 phase or resting phase.

-After cell division, each of the daughter cells begin the interphase of a new cycle.
-Although the various stages of interphase are not usually morphologically distinguishable, each phase of the cell cycle has a distinct set of specialized biochemical processes that prepare the cell for initiation of cell division.

 G0 phase (quiescence)

 G0 is a resting phase where the cell has left the cycle and has stopped dividing.
 The cell cycle starts with this phase.
 Non-proliferative (non-dividing) cells in multicellular eukaryotes generally enter the quiescent G0 state from G1 and may remain quiescent for long periods of time, possibly indefinitely (as is often the case for neurons).
 This is very common for cells that are fully differentiated.
 Some cells enter the G0 phase semi-permanently and are considered post-mitotic, e.g., some liver, kidney, and stomach cells.
 Many cells do not enter G0 and continue to divide throughout an organism's life, e.g., epithelial cells.

 The word "post-mitotic" is sometimes used to refer to both quiescent and senescent cells.
 Cellular senescence occurs in response to DNA damage and external stress and usually constitutes an arrest in G1.
 Cellular senescence may make a cell's progeny nonviable; it is often a biochemical alternative to the self-destruction of such a damaged cell by apoptosis.